 3. Data Repository

 CubicWeb supports data repositories that can be a group of one or more data resources such as SQL database, Goole AppEngine's DataStore, file system, CubicWeb instance repo, LDAP repo, etc. And to connect with these data resources, CubicWeb uses Relation Query Language(RQL) syntax.

 Like other Python frameworks , CubicWeb comes with an inbuilt web engine that handles HTTP requests and renders content or user interface to the user based on the request.

 5. Data Model (Schema)

-CubicWeb supports the Python yams library to define data models or schema relation for the cube or app.
-Using yams we can define different data type model entities like String, Int, Float, Date, Time, Interval, Password, RichString, Bytes, etc. Which makes it easy for the developer to write database schema with Python only.
+CubicWeb supports the Python yams library to define data models or schema relations for the cube or app.
+Using yams, we can define different data type model entities like String, Int, Float, Date, Time, Interval, Password, RichString, Bytes, etc. Which makes it easy for the developer to write database schema with Python only.